 Share:

-Presented at 2019 Global SAFe Summit, San Diego Oct.
-2, 2019 The F-16 Fighting Falcon is the world’s most successful, combat-proven multirole fighter with approximately 3,000 operational F-16s in service today in 25 countries.
+Presented at the 2019 Global SAFe Summit, San Diego Oct.
+2, 2019, The F-16 Fighting Falcon is the world’s most successful, combat-proven multirole fighter with approximately 3,000 operational F-16s in service today in 25 countries.
 In 2014, new production orders were drying out, and the F-16 production line was in danger of shutting down.
 Our solution to that problem was the adoption of SAFe to streamline the F-16 Product Development and Engineering in 2015.
 We overcame a lot of challenges along the way, and made rapid progress initially, but have plateaued.
 That should come as no surprise though.
-Our limited implementation showed us limited results.
+Our limited SAFe implementation showed us limited results.
 But we are turning this ship around!
 This year we have really taken stock of our Agile Transformation and implemented several ground-breaking initiatives that are changing our landscape.
 Lockheed has now started a new F-16 production facility in Greenville, South Carolina that is producing F-16s expected to operate to 2070 and beyond!

 “SAFe was the right fit because of the dynamics and goals at EdgeVerve.
 It helps bring the alignment and cultural change needed to deliver faster results in an organization with many dependencies across products.”

-—Dr. Ronen Barnahor, Head of Agile Business Transformation, EdgeVerve Systems
+Dr. Ronen Barnahor, Head of Agile Business Transformation, EdgeVerve Systems

 Challenge: